 Leave time for some shopping therapy!

-You’re here for the new Athens, so now’s your chance to tap into the rich vein of creativity that has its source in the artists and entrepreneurs that emerged during the debt crisis a few years ago.
+You’re here for the new Athens, so the last of your things to do in the Greek capital is tap into the rich vein of creativity that has its source in the artists and entrepreneurs that emerged during the debt crisis a few years ago.
 As you wander around Athens’ neighbourhoods, you won’t be able to resist the cute little boutiques and souvenir shops selling locally made original objects.
 You’ll find stylish summer and beachwear from upcoming Greek designers (ask the shop owner for some tips) and jewellery inspired by ancient designs with a modern twist.

 Or perhaps a handmade gift, maybe even with a note about the designer, that will become part of your personal story of Athens and comes in elegant packaging that’s part of the effect.
-And if you don’t have time to shop in town, there are plenty of options at the Athens International Airport before getting on your plane and heading home.
+And if you don’t have time to shop in town, there are plenty of options at Athens’ airport before getting on your plane and heading home.

 Book your trip